melli79/mathGames/Readme.md

 The cell centers lie on a triangular grid and valid moves are l-r, u-d, ur-dl.

+## 10. Statistics App

+Write an app that simulates statistics or probability, especially the non-intuitive parts.
+Make sure you get the statistics right and the app is easy to use.

 # 8B.
 MDA (Multiple Devices App)